Main agronomic characteristics of lsl2

 Sequence analyses of the lsl2 gene

-To analyse which gene causes the mutant phenotype, we sequenced the above-mentioned four genes in ZH11 and lsl2 and found only a single 1-bp change (T to C) in LOC_Os07g04670 between the wild-type ZH11 and lsl2 mutant plants.
-No other differences in the sequences of the three other genes were observed.
+To analyse which gene causes the mutant phenotype, we sequenced the above four genes in ZH11 and lsl2 and found only a single 1-bp change (T to C) in LOC_Os07g04670 between wild-type ZH11 and the lsl2 mutant.
+No other differences in the remaining three gene sequences were observed.
 Thus, we speculated that the LOC_Os07g04670 locus corresponds to lsl2.
-Interestingly, the G1/ELE gene, which encodes a DUF640 domain-containing protein, is present in this locus .
-Based on the results from phenotypic similarity and localization analyses, we hypothesized that the long sterile lemma phenotype of lsl2 might be caused by functional changes in the product of the LOC_Os07g04670 locus.
-These results suggest that the lsl2 gene might be allelic with G1/ELE.
+Interestingly, the G1/ELE gene, encoding a DUF640 domain-containing protein, is present in this locus .
+Based on phenotypic similarity and localization analysis, we hypothesized that the long sterile lemma phenotype of lsl2 may be caused by functional changes in the product of the LOC_Os07g04670 locus.
+These results suggest that the lsl2 gene may be allelic with G1/ELE.

-The analysis of the open reading fragment (ORF) of the LSL2 gene (LOC_Os07g04670) showed one exon and no intron. lsl2 is a 1-bp mutant that resulted in the exchange of a serine (Ser) for a proline (Pro) (Fig. 4).
+Analysis of the open reading fragment (ORF) showed one exon and no intron for the LSL2 gene (LOC_Os07g04670). lsl2 is a 1-bp mutant that results in the exchange of a serine (Ser) for a proline (Pro) (Fig. 4).
 Ser is a polar amino acid, whereas Pro is nonpolar.
-Thus, this mutation might alter the function of a protein.
+Such a mutation may alter the function of a protein.

 The lsl2 geneis responsible for the long sterile lemma phenotype

-We then investigated the panicle characteristics of these three homozygous lines after maturity and found that all three exhibited a long sterile lemma phenotype (Fig. 5), which indicated that the knockout of LSL2 in ZH11 leads to the long sterile lemma mutation phenotype.
+We then investigated the panicle characteristics of these three homozygous lines after maturity and found that all three exhibit a long sterile lemma phenotype (Fig. 5), indicating that knockout of LSL2 in ZH11 leads to the long sterile lemma mutation phenotype.